-Student university reviews a student's transcripts and makes their own determinations of whether prior coursework will be accepted by that institution.
+An institution that is considering transferring credit reviews a student's transcripts and makes their own determinations as to whether prior coursework will be accepted by that institution.
 NISET does not guarantee that any of its courses will be accepted by other institutions.